 After 7 years a TotalSpan® steel framed Heritage style barn was built (in the photo at the top of this page) all insulated with acoustic doors and a heated concrete floor.
 Hey, I'm not getting any younger and it gets COLD here.
 I built it with the help of friends, which nearly killed me -- should have paid the extra $6000 to have the professionals do it.
 But it's nice to have a bit of space again.

 That my neighbor in the pic.
 The only co-worker to move to the new location. loves it in the countryside and doesn't even miss watching TV!! (no reception out here)

 sprint boat V8 stainless silencers under construction.

 We have been the manufacturer of the Harris Pipes brand since 1990 in association with a guy called Graeme Harris.
 In 2014 Graeme Harris decided he had other stuff to do so we took over the brand completely.

 It will still stay the same top quality product with that Harris Pipes sound.

-Just in case of confusion My name is Graeme Stephens of MotorcycleExhausts.nz and Graeme Harris used to be the owner of Harris Pipes. ( HarrisPipes.nz )
+Just in case of confusion My name is Graeme Stephens owner of MotorcycleExhausts.nz and Graeme Harris used to be the owner of Harris Pipes. ( HarrisPipes.nz )

 The customized 1981 Bedford CF van.
 It's been around the North and South islands of New Zealand a number of times over the years.